prgr4m/patron/docs/index.rst

 Change Log
 ==========
-0.2.2
+0.2.2 (21 OCT 2014)

 * conversion to cookiecutter for users to be able to override scaffolds
 * changed patron project configuration implementation from ini to json format
 * added option in cli to create user template directory
 * fixed minor bugs in code being generated
-* temporarily took out bower call for ckeditor until done with documentation
+* added front-end work flow to addons
+* added public facing documentation

 0.2.1 (01 OCT 2014)